 “I want to follow a field of medicine most closely related to what I believe is nature.
 No artificial, chopped or mass produced pills.
 I have used pills and I have yet to be satisfied.
 I prefer natural ointments, foods & teas, exercise and family.”

 Our alumni include Chris Kresser, globally recognized leader in the fields of ancestral health, Paleo nutrition, and functional and integrative medicine, as well as Haro Ogawa, Acupuncturist of the San Francisco Giants baseball team.
 Licensed Acupuncturists’ incomes vary greatly depending on their business model, the hours they work, their practice location, their specialization among other factors.
 For that reason, the average income statistics for acupuncture profession need to be reviewed with these differences in mind.
-For the state of California, the latest acupuncture profession statistics are available for review here: www.acupuncture.ca.gov/about_us/materials/2015_occanalysis.pdf.
+In 2015, the California Acupuncture Board completed a comprehensive analysis of 485 acupuncturists practicing in the state, read their report here.

 Our graduates are working in a variety of settings or pursuing further education: